kikoseijo/klaravel/wiki/helpers-tags.md

 //let's grab a Tag instance
 $tag = $orderedTags->first();

-//move the tag to the first or last position
+//move the tag to the first ?? last position
 $tag->moveToStart();
 $tag->moveToEnd();